 A common example of scheduled personal property is a wedding ring.
 Jewelry coverage is often subject to a sublimit within the total amount of personal property coverage provided by a renters insurance policy.
 For people who don’t have a lot of jewelry, that may work out just fine.
-However, married people often have at least one fairly important and usually expensive piece of jewelry in a wedding ring.
-Renters can cover their wedding rings by scheduling them under a renters insurance policy.
+However, married couples often have at least one expensive piece of jewelry.
+Renters can cover their wedding rings by scheduling them separately under an existing policy.

-Renters can schedule most expensive items to ensure full coverage.
 Other popular items include musical instruments and art.
 Floaters typically need to be professionally appraised in order to determine the actual value to establish coverage.
-They are also often protected from even more perils than other covered property under renters insurance, including coverage for simply losing the item.
+They are also often protected from even more perils than other covered personal property, including coverage for simply losing the item.

 While not being able to sufficiently cover one’s personal property under renters insurance is somewhat rare, as the maximum amounts available are typically high, it’s not uncommon to require more personal liability protection for complete coverage.
-For more personal liability coverage, or when renters insurance can’t cover a specific need, such as a specific dog breed from liability, renters may need to consider an umbrella policy.
+For more personal liability coverage, or when renters insurance can’t cover a specific need (such as a specific dog breed from liability), an umbrella policy can be used.

 An umbrella policy provides even more coverage and kicks in once the coverage maximum is reached under the base insurance policy.
 Umbrella insurance is often sold in one million dollar increments and can fill in gaps that may be left with default personal liability coverage.
 Umbrella coverage is a good idea for renters with a lot of assets that should be protected from unfortunate and expensive liability.

-Before going step-by-step through a process to determine how much coverage a particular renter might need, here is some information about the common range of coverages available in a standard renters insurance policy.
+Before going step-by-step through a process of determining how much coverage a particular renter might need, here is some information about the common amount of coverage available in a standard policy.

 Coverage Minimums and Maximums

 Most renters insurance providers offer a minimum of $10,000 in personal property coverage, $100,000 in personal liability coverage, and $1,000 in no-fault medical payments to others.
 Coverage maximums will vary among carriers.
-The following table shows some common protection ranges and includes a recommended balance that should be viable for many renters.
+The following table shows some common protection ranges and includes a recommended balance that should be adequate for most individuals.